How to Prevent Gum Disease

 Gum disease is a common dental issue for many Anchorage folks.
 When gum tissue pulls away from a tooth, it forms a pocket.
-(You know what they say about Nature abhorring a vacuum.)
 This pocket is a warm, moist place for bacteria to flourish.
 If periodontitis goes untreated, the tooth and jaw bone are at risk.
-During dental examinations, I carefully measure gumline pockets and examine all teeth for gum disease.
+During dental examinations, Dr. Skinner carefully measures gumline pockets and examines all teeth for gum disease.

 The possible prevention of gum disease is not the only reason to eat high PUFA foods.
 These foods pack a nutritional punch and have myriad health benefits.
 The next time you are stocking up at the Anchorage Costco, you may want to add some salmon and walnuts to your list.